elsaaeid/Interview-Questions-Of-React/README.md

 Routes
 <ul>
 <li>
 This is a newer addition to React (as of version 6).
-Think of it as an upgraded version of the component that helps with routing.
+Think of it as an upgraded version of the component that helpswith routing.
 </li>
 </ul>